Aureolaria pectinata (Nutt.) Pennell

 Fruits - Capsules 9-15 mm long, glandular-hairy.
 Seeds 0.6-1.2 mm long, with relatively short, fine ridges enclosing relatively large areoles.

-Habitat - Upland forests, borders of glades, bluffs.
-On acid substrates.
+Habitat - Upland forests, borders of glades, bluffs, usually on acid substrates.

-Lookalikes - The flowers of this species are very similar to those of the two other members of the genus found in Missouri, but foliar characters provide easy differentiation.
+Lookalikes - A. grandiflora, A. flava.
+The flowers of these three species are all very similar, but foliar characters provide easy differentiation.
 The species on this page is the only one with glandular pubescence on many plant parts, often making them sticky to the touch.
 The leaves are also more fernlike in appearance, with more regular lobing and finer ultimate divisions.